Job outlooks for Medical laboratory assistants and related technical occupations

 • There are a small number of unemployed workers with recent experience in this occupation.

-Here are some key facts about Medical laboratory technicians and pathologists' assistants in the Avalon Peninsula region:
+Here are some key facts about medical laboratory assistants and related technical occupations in the London region:

-• Medical laboratory technicians and pathologists' assistants mainly work in the following sectors:
+• Medical laboratory assistants and related technical occupations mainly work in the following sectors:

-The employment outlook will be good for Medical laboratory technicians and pathologists' assistants (NOC 3212) in the South Coast - Burin Peninsula and Notre Dame - Central Bonavista Bay regions for the 2022-2024 period.
+The employment outlook will be Moderate for medical laboratory assistants and related technical occupations (NOC 33101) in the Muskoka - Kawarthas region for the 2025-2027 period.

 The following factors contributed to this outlook: